-The second Class II director chair became vacant in September 2007 upon the passing of our Founder and former Chairman, Dr. Paul MacCready.
-No candidate is currently being nominated to fill this vacant position.
-Our Nominating and Corporate Governance Committee is currently searching for one additional director to join our board of directors.
-Mr. Alibrandi has indicated his willingness to serve if elected.
-If Mr. Alibrandi becomes unavailable to accept nomination or election as a director, the individuals named as proxies on the enclosed proxy card will vote the shares that they represent for the election of such other persons as the board may recommend, unless the board reduces the number of directors.
-There are currently two Class III directors, whose terms expire at the annual meeting of stockholders in 2009, and three Class I directors, whose terms expire at the annual meeting of stockholders in 2010.
+Both Mr. Conver and Mr. Fishman have indicated their willingness to serve if elected.
+If either Mr. Conver or Mr. Fishman become unavailable to accept nomination or election as a director, the individuals named as proxies on the enclosed proxy card will vote the shares that they represent for the election of such other persons as the board may recommend, unless the board reduces the number of directors.
+There are currently three Class I directors, whose terms expire at the annual meeting of stockholders in 2010, and one Class II director, whose term expires at the annual meeting of stockholders in 2011.

-Unless otherwise instructed, the proxy holders will vote the proxies received by them for the nominee named above.
-If the nominee is unable or unwilling to serve as a director at the time of the annual meeting, the proxies will be voted for such other nominee as shall be designated by the then current board of directors to fill any vacancy.
-In no event may the proxy holders vote for the election of more than one nominee.
-We have no reason to believe that the nominee will be unable or unwilling to serve if elected as a director.
+Unless otherwise instructed, the proxy holders will vote the proxies received by them for the nominees named above.
+If the nominees are unable or unwilling to serve as directors at the time of the annual meeting, the proxies will be voted for such other nominees as shall be designated by the then current board of directors to fill any vacancy.
+In no event may the proxy holders vote for the election of more than two nominees.
+We have no reason to believe that nominee will be unable or unwilling to serve if elected as directors.

-The principal occupation and certain other information about the nominee and our executive officers are set forth on the following pages.
+The principal occupation and certain other information about the nominees and our executive officers are set forth on the following pages.

-THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT YOU VOTE "FOR" THE ELECTION OF THE NOMINEE LISTED ABOVE.
+THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT YOU VOTE "FOR" THE ELECTION OF THE NOMINEES LISTED ABOVE.